makersacademy/airport_challenge/README.md

 ## Airport Challenge

 This challenge can be addressed in many different ways.
-I decided to design it from the plane.
-So the plane is a main actor.
+I decided to start designing it from the plane.

-The plane lands itself to the specified airport or takes-off from it, if granted clearance.
-While the airport's job is to allow landings/take-offs based on the weather and available capacity.
+So the plane has a knowledge of the airport API for take-off and landing and can initiate one or another if directed by traffic control (TC).
+While the airport's job is to provide landings/take-offs, raise errors based on the weather and available capacity and to count planes and watch the available capacity.

 Domain
 ---------